-Getting the most out of Total Choice
+Getting the most out of Community Choice

-For a description of the different kinds of providers and facilities mentioned in Table 2, see "Types of healthcare providers" on pages 94-98.
+For a description of the different kinds of providers and facilities mentioned in Table 2, see "Types of healthcare providers" on pages 98-102.

 Table 2.
-How to get the most out of Total Choice
+How to get the most out of Community Choice

-Tips on choosing providers See pages If you need care quickly, take advantage of walk-in clinics You have a \$20 copay at walk-in clinics like urgent care centers and retail health clinics.
+Tips on choosing providers See pages Use Community Choice hospitals for both inpatient At Community Choice hospitals, your copay is lower and most services are covered at 100%. and outpatient services Non-Community Choice hospitals are covered at 80%, which means you'll owe 20% coinsurance (up to a \$5,000 limit).
+Use Tier 1 or Tier 2 medical specialists Your copays are lower when you use medical specialists who are Tier 1 or Tier 2.
+If you need care quickly, take advantage of walk-in clinics You have a \$20 copay at walk-in clinics like urgent care centers and retail health clinics.
 At a hospital emergency room, you'll owe a \$100 copay.
-44-45 96 Have eye and GI procedures at ambulatory surgery centers There's a lower copay when you have eye or gastrointestinal (GI) surgery at an independent ambulatory surgery center (not run by a hospital).
-64-65 96 Use UniCare preferred vendors Services and equipment from preferred vendors are covered at 100%.
+Have eye and GI procedures at an ambulatory surgery center ✓ Use UniCare preferred vendors Services and equipment from preferred vendors are covered at 100%.
 Non-preferred vendors are covered at 80%, so you'll owe 20% coinsurance.
-97 In this handbook, the checkmark 🗸 indicates a preferred vendor benefit.
+101 In this handbook, the checkmark 🖌 indicates a preferred vendor benefit.
 Use contracted behavioral health providers You will not owe any coinsurance, and these providers won't balance bill you for charges over the Plan's allowed amounts.

-94-95 (Setting care outside of Massachusetts See pages Use contracted providers outside of Massachusetts If you live or travel outside of Massachusetts, be sure to go to contracted providers for your health care.
+Getting care outside of Massachusetts See pages Use contracted providers outside of Massachusetts If you travel outside of Massachusetts, be sure to go to contracted providers for your health care.
 These providers have agreed to accept UniCare's payment as payment in full - they won't balance bill you.
-23, 97 Make sure your out-of-state dependents use contracted providers, too Covered dependents who live outside of Massachusetts should also use contracted providers when they need healthcare services.
-23, 97 Other ways to keep your cos sts down See pages Check hospital costs with Find Care Compare costs for common procedures with Massachusetts providers using the Find Care utility at unicaremass.com .
-118 Avoid outpatient facilities that are owned by hospitals Sometimes, outpatient facilities - like urgent care centers and ambulatory surgery centers - are owned by hospitals and may bill as hospitals.
+24, 102 Make sure your out-of-state dependents use contracted providers, tooCovered dependents who live outside of Massachusetts should also use contracted providers when they need 24, 102 Other ways to keep your cos sts down See pages Check hospital costs with Find Care Compare costs for common procedures with Massachusetts providers using the Find Care utility at unicaremass.com .
+123 Avoid outpatient facilities that are owned by hospitals Sometimes, outpatient facilities - like urgent care centers and ambulatory surgery centers - are owned by hospitals and may bill as hospitals.
 That can cost you more.
 If you're not sure, you may want to ask how your visit will be billed.
-96 Make sure you're using contracted providers If you live outside of Massachusetts, make a habit of confirming that your providers are contracted.
-Provider status can change at any time.
-23 Learn the difference between preventive and diagnostic care When you have a preventive visit with your doctor, you could be billed if you have any services that are diagnostic instead of preventive.
+100 Learn the difference between preventive and diagnostic care When you have a preventive visit with your doctor, you could be billed if you have any services that are diagnostic instead of preventive.
 Get to know what your preventive benefits are - see Chapter 6.
-77-80
+80-83